carpentries/instructor-training/learners/checkout.md

 1. [Attend a Welcome Session](#welcome).
 A 1-hour onboarding to the Instructor and global Carpentries community.
 2. [Complete a Teaching Demonstration](#demonstration).
 A 1-hour session where trainees demonstrate 5 minutes of participatory instruction and share feedback, with evaluation by a Carpentries Instructor Trainer.
-3. [Get Involved!](#getinvolved).
-Choose one more step to further your engagement with The Carpentries.
+3. [Get Involved!](#getinvolved) Choose one more step to further your engagement with The Carpentries.

 #### How will the Checkout steps be tracked?
- **For the “Get Involved” step, trainees must login to AMY to report which participation option they would like to have counted.**  Welcome Sessions and Teaching Demonstrations will be tracked automatically based on data shared by session hosts.
+ **For the “Get Involved” step, trainees must login to AMY to report which participation option they would like to have counted.**
+ Welcome Sessions and Teaching Demonstrations will be tracked automatically based on data shared by session hosts.

 #### Checkout Deadline
-All trainees have 3 months (90 days) from the end date of your training to complete checkout.
+All trainees have 3 months (90 days) from the end date of their training to complete checkout.
 If you need more time, 3-month extensions may be requested by emailing [instructor.training@carpentries.org](mailto:instructor.training@carpentries.org).
 Extensions may be granted for any reason up to 1 year from your training date.